seckinaktunc/cosmo-downloader/docs/FAQ.md

 ## Why don't I see subtitles yet?

-Subtitle support is on the [roadmap](README.md#roadmap) but not yet implemented.
+Subtitle support is on the [roadmap](../README.md#roadmap) but not yet implemented.

 ## Is there a macOS or Linux version?

-Linux x64 builds are available on the [Releases](https://github.com/seckinaktunc/cosmo-downloader/releases) page as AppImages.
-A macOS build is still being prepared.
+Yes.
+Linux x64 builds are available on the [Releases](https://github.com/seckinaktunc/cosmo-downloader/releases) page as AppImages. macOS builds are available there as native DMGs for Apple Silicon (`arm64`) and Intel (`x64`) Macs.

 ## Does it work offline?